Learn about our 12-year pathway to college graduation

 Fourth grade students of color in Seattle, Renton and Highline school districts are invited to learn about becoming a Rainier Scholar.

-If your family is interested in applying to Rainier Scholars, you must attend a family information meeting, usually held between November and January.
+If your family is interested in applying to Rainier Scholars, you must register and attend a family information meeting, usually held between November and January.

 During these meetings, our Recruitment team explains the program, the highly competitive admission process and answers questions.